Universal Turing machine: Machines with no internal states

-If multiple heads are allowed on a Turing machine then no internal states are required; as "states" can be encoded in the tape.
+If multiple heads reading successive tape positions are allowed on a Turing machine then no internal states are required; as "states" can be encoded in the tape.
 For example, consider a tape with 6 colours: 0, 1, 2, 0A, 1A, 2A.
 Consider a tape such as 0,0,1,2,2A,0,2,1 where a 3-headed Turing machine is situated over the triple (2,2A,0).
 The rules then convert any triple to another triple and move the 3-heads left or right.
 For example, the rules might convert (2,2A,0) to (2,1,0) and move the head left.
 Thus in this example, the machine acts like a 3-colour Turing machine with internal states A and B (represented by no letter).
 The case for a 2-headed Turing machine is very similar.
-Thus a 2-headed Turing machine can be Universal with 6 colours.
-It is not known what the smallest number of colours needed for a multi-headed Turing machine is or if a 2-colour Universal Turing machine is possible with multiple heads.
+Thus a 2-headed Turing machine without internal states can be universal with 6 colours.
+It is not known what the smallest number of colours needed for a multi-headed Turing machine is or if a 2-colour universal Turing machine without internal states is possible with multiple heads.
 It also means that rewrite rules are Turing complete since the triple rules are equivalent to rewrite rules.
 Extending the tape to two dimensions with a head sampling a letter and its 8 neighbours, only 2 colours are needed, as for example, a colour can be encoded in a vertical triple pattern such as 110.

+Also, if the distance between the two heads is variable (the tape has "slack" between the heads), then it can simulate any Post tag system, some of which are universal.